mzaman95/tech-prep/docs/React.md

 <select multiple={true} value={['B', 'C']}>
 ```

-**4. Why is the file tag considered to be an uncontrolled component?**
+#### Why is the file tag considered to be an uncontrolled component?

 Because its value is **read-only**, it is an uncontrolled component in React.

 In HTML, an `<input type="file">` lets the user choose one or more files from their device storage to be uploaded to a server or manipulated by JavaScript via the File API.

-**5. What is a popular library for a fully-fledged solution of handling forms in React?**
+#### What is a popular library for a fully-fledged solution of handling forms in React?

 Formik - it is a complete solution including validation, keeping track of the visited fields, and handling form submission, etc.

-**6. What is an alternative to controlled components?**
+#### What is an alternative to controlled components?

 Uncontrolled components (though controlled are recommended).

 It can sometimes be tedious to use controlled components, because you need to write an event handler for every way your data can change and pipe all of the input state through a React component.
 This can become particularly annoying when you are converting a preexisting codebase to React, or integrating a React application with a non-React library.
 In these situations, you might want to check out uncontrolled components, an alternative technique for implementing input forms.

-**7. What would prevent a user from changing an input on a controlled component?**
+#### What would prevent a user from changing an input on a controlled component?

 Specifying the value prop on a controlled component prevents the user from changing the input unless you desire so.

-**8. What is one way of handling multiple inputs?**
+#### What is one way of handling multiple inputs?

 When you need to handle multiple controlled input elements, you can add a name attribute to each element and let the handler function choose what to do based on the value of event.target.name.